 The second place you are likely to hear them is in the southwest Mayo coast area, west of Louisburgh, near Roonagh Quay (at the road junction near the post office at Aghany and at the Accony crossroads, 1km east of Aghany).
 Park near the pier and walk back up the road 100-200 metres.

 In 2011, 27 calling (male) Corncrakes were found in Mayo - 25 on the Mullet and 2 in SWMayo.
 Nationally there were 135 calling males.

 If you hear a Corncrake, please report it.
 The sooner you report it, the sooner this vulnerable species can be protected.

-To report a Corncrake, please provide details of the time, date and exact location (OS ref if possible) to either of the following:
+To report a Corncrake, please provide details of the time, date and exact location (OS ref if possible) to

 2012 Corncrake Updates

 2009 - Corncrake Updates